-Antonietta Torsiello is an award winning visual and textile artist of Jamaican and Italian heritage raised in East London, UK.
-Mediums she works with include silk screen, lino print, etching, acrylic, watercolour, drawing ink, oil pastel, lentils, seeds and soil.
-Her work discusses the complex relationship between texture, nature, cultural traditions, emotion and her own personal experiences.
-Growing up in a cultural area of London with vibrant African and Asian communities, Antonietta developed an appreciation of textiles and a melting pot of cultures which can be seen in her working style.
+Antonietta Torsiello is an award winning Artist and Printmaker of Jamaican and Italian heritage raised in East London, UK.
+Mediums she works with include silk screen, lino print, acrylic, watercolour, drawing ink, oil pastel, lentils, seeds and anything textures she can get her hands on.
+Her work discusses the complex relationships between texture, nature, cultural traditions and her own personal experiences.
+Growing up in a cultural rich area of London with vibrant African and Asian communities, Antonietta developed an appreciation of textiles and a melting pot of cultures which can be seen in her working style.

-Antonietta won the Oxford House Gallery People’s Choice award with her lithograph artwork titled ‘Miscommunication’ in 2011.
-Since then she has exhibited her art work with galleries, institutions including the OXO Tower, The UK Foreign and Commonwealth Office, The Prince’s Trust, University College London, Credit Suisse Bank, KPMG Bank and Transport for London.
+Antonietta most recently won First Prize award of £1,000 while exhibiting in the ‘I am a woman and this is my legacy’ exhibition at Laura I. Gallery in 2018 with her piece titled: Time.
+Previously she won the Oxford House Gallery People’s Choice award with her lithograph artwork titled ‘Miscommunication’ in 2011 and for the development of her business.
+Since 2010, she has exhibited her Art work with galleries, institutions including the OXO Tower, The UK Foreign and Commonwealth Office, The Prince’s Trust, University College London, Credit Suisse Bank, KPMG Bank and Transport for London.

-As well as running her own practice, Antonietta is a community artist working on projects with several Local authorities and community groups.
-In 2015 she co-founded Forest Gate Arts Trail, to improve community art engagement and make art accessible through local exhibitions and interactive art workshops in East London, whilst improving links between local schools, businesses and the wider art community.
+As well as running her own practice, Antonietta is a community artist working on projects with local authorities and community groups.
+In 2015 she Founded the Forest Gate Arts Trail, to improve community art engagement and make art accessible through local exhibitions and interactive Art workshops in East London, whilst improving links between local schools, businesses and the wider art community.

-She is a member of Creative Bloc Arts Collective & E17 Designers
+She is a member of Creative Bloc Arts Collective and Artist’s Union England